 The initial PRARE system development started in 1982 in Germany as a response to ESA's announcement of opportunity for exploitation of Europe's new Earth-remote sensing satellite series starting with ERS-1.
 The project was funded by BMFT and DARA, defined/designed by Ph.
 Hartl (University of Stuttgart) and Ch.
 Reigber of DGFI (German Geodetic Research Institute), Munich and since 1992 of GFZ (GeoForschungsZentrum), Potsdam.

-All PRARE (ERS) products, in accordance with ESA Earth Observation Data Policy, are freely available to users.
-Read more about the available PRARE products:
+All PRARE (ERS) products, in accordance with ESA Earth Observation Data Policy, are freely available to registered users via FTP.
+Read more about the available products and the registration process which is required to access them: